![]() |

 Margi Weir

 Margi Weir makes paintings in 3 Dimensions.
 These constructions of acrylic paint, paint that is both on and pinned over canvas, treat paint as object, brushstroke as sculpture, and explore the "push/pull" of color in both real and pictorial space.
 These small abstract compositions weave texture, color, space, and line into lyrical impressions of moments or ideas.
-They are multidimensional color fields that pull the viewer in and around and beyond.
+They are multidimensional color fields that pull the viewer in and around and beyond

 Margi Weir, 2003